 As an African American educator, I bring my understanding of race and the social-political context of education.
 This means that I can enter the conversation about privilege, bias, and racism quickly.
 Additionally, I don’t require as much background information, data, and testimonies before I can “get to the work.”
 I am a believer.

 As a culturally responsive leader, I feel incredibly urgent about pushing and less paralyzed by the fear of making white folks uncomfortable with conversations about race, power, and privilege.
-Also, I am less worried about my preserving relationships with adults and more focused on repairing a relationship between students of color and an institution that has left them out for too long.
+(See white fragility) Also, I am less worried about my preserving relationships with adults and more focused on repairing a relationship between students of color and an institution that has kept them out for too long.

 Although I have been assimilated into white, middle class, christian, US normative society, I am not all the way in.
-De Bois would call it a double consciousness, which means that I speak on the taboo and call out BS.
+De Bois would call the awareness of this a “double consciousness“, which means that I speak on the taboo and call out BS.

 The Benefits of Leaders of Color

 First, I have seen leaders of color “go there.”
 Specifically, these leaders are unapologetically committed to racial equality and educational equity.
-Second, as Malcolm X used to say, they “make it plain” or as we nowadays, we “keep it 100”.
+Second, as Malcolm X used to say, they “make it plain” or as the youth say, we “keep it 100”.
 Even when it is not convenient, or in our best interests.
 The system has a way of letting you know when you are pushing too hard.
-Personally, in a district like SFUSD, I have had people tell me to “be appreciative,” “be humble,” and “be patient.”
+Personally, even in a district like SFUSD, I have had people tell me to “be appreciative,” “be humble,” and “be patient.”

-Still, Leaders of color use their positional authority to facilitate the conversation, even if facilitating looks like a force.
-They are more than the angry black man.
+Still, Leaders of color use their positional authority to facilitate the conversation, even if facilitating gets spun by traditionalists as ‘force.‘ They are more than the angry black man.
 Now Leaders of Color are the angry boss, who shrouded under the cloak of equity and university degrees, can ask the hard conversations.
+And hold folks accountable.

 Leaders of Color can leverage their power: